Panthersoul/Panthersoul/README.md

 ### Hi there 👋
 🔭 I´m a full stack developer with experience on:  <br />
- .NET - C# - SASS - CSS - HTML - Javascript - React - Node - Express - Sql - Networking <br/>
+ .NET - C# - SASS - CSS - HTML - Javascript - React - Node - Express - Sql - Mongo - Networking <br/>

  #### In order to test and develop, The main idea is to create a Restaurant Menú dynamically, fully administrable. <br />